maxxjsmaxx/vds_todolist/README.md

-passing the array to Todolist
+passing the array to Todolist using map()